 As mentioned, Personal Capital is an app that treats investments seriously as if it were a personal investor.

-Most people do not just want savings when they retire; some want to grow old with peace of mind, knowing they have investments to back up their retirement.
+Most people want more than just savings when they retire.
+Some want to grow old with peace of mind, knowing they have investments to back up their retirement.
 Investments differ from savings in more ways than one.